 With Booking & Scheduling, your session type’s availability is ready to go as soon as you finish setting up your available hours!
 Based on your weekly hours and any date-specific hours, our system will automatically create time slots to ensure you are up and running as quickly as possible.

-If you’d like to fine-tune your time slots even further though, as well as establish additional availability-based parameters, you can take advantage of the Advanced Options section directly underneath your available hours.
+If you’d like to fine-tune your time slots even further though, as well as establish additional availability-based parameters, there are advanced options available in your session type’s Availability and Booking Rules sections.

-Note: The Advanced Options settings are intended to offer you additional flexibility when setting up your availability.
-However, if you’ve previewed your session type and its time slots are already appearing as you’d like them to, we recommend leaving your advanced options exactly as-is.
+Note: The following settings are intended to offer you additional flexibility when setting up your availability.
+If you’ve previewed your session type and its time slots are already appearing as you’d like them to, we recommend leaving these settings as-is.

 Start Time Increments

-The Start Time Increment option determines how your time slots will appear to clients when they book a session.
+The Show time slots in increments of setting is located at the bottom of your Availability section.
+This setting determines how your time slots will appear to clients when they book a session.
 Here are some examples of how a 9 AM - 5 PM availability will appear with the following time increments:

 - 30 Minutes: 9:00, 9:30, 10:00, 10:30, 11:00, etc.